gabedavidson/Registrar-Office-Simulation_Stack-Queue/README.md

 Comments:
 - I worked on this project alone
 - There is a boolean value called printInfo in RegistrarOffice.cpp initialized as false.
 If you want to see the steps the program takes as well as the time-tracking as it happens, change this value to true.
+- If you enter an invalid filename/path in the command line, the program will draw data from "backup_testfile.txt"